Garden Palace

 The Garden Palace was a large, purpose-built exhibition building constructed to house the Sydney International Exhibition in 1879 in Sydney, Australia.
+In 1882 it was completely destroyed by fire.

 It was designed by James Barnet and constructed by John Young, at a cost of £191,800 in only eight months.
 This was largely due to the importation from England of electric lighting, which enabled work to be carried out around the clock.

 Description and history

 A reworking of London's Crystal Palace, the plan for the Garden Palace was similar to that of a large cathedral, having a long hall with lower aisle on either side, like a nave, and a transept of similar form, each terminating in towers and meeting beneath a central dome.
 The successful contractor was John Young, a highly experienced building contractor who had worked on the Crystal Palace for The Great Exhibition of 1851 and locally on the General Post Office and Exhibition Building at Prince Alfred Park.